GazeControl/HL2-ResearchMode/README.md

 * This plugin is a UWP windows runtime component pulgin, it only works in Hololens2 device.
 There is no way to use it in Unity Editor directly.

 # Attention
-1. If you are building the Unity project yourself, make sure to check the following setting.(If you are build your own project)
+1. If you are building the Unity project yourself, make sure to check the following setting.
    * Build platform is Universal Windows Platform.
    * Target and platform are set to `Hololens` and `ARM64`.
    * Windows Mixed Reality XR setting(not plugin) is activated in Player settings.
    * more details can be found at [related Microsoft doc.](https://docs.microsoft.com/en-us/windows/mixed-reality/develop/unity/configure-unity-project)
-2. Be sure to add new package and capability to `Package.appxmanifest` file.
+2. Be sure to add new package and capability to `Package.appxmanifest` file after the first build.
+The settings in the file will not be refreshed so you do not need to change it after the first time.

 # Content
 There are 3 major parts in this project.